Q: What is the best way to get to/from campus and around the local area?

 A: The following is a list of transportation options offered in Northwest Indiana and Valparaiso.
 For directions to and from the Valparaiso University campus, click here.
 You can also view a list of area hotels.

 - V-Line – Valparaiso’s brand new public bus service.
 Four routes take students throughout the community including shopping areas.
 Buses depart from the Valparaiso Union on campus.
 Weekend service drops students directly at the Dune Park South Shore Line station.
+Students ride free with a Valpo ID.

 - Online Ride Board – Communicate online with students who offer rides – or post your request if you are looking for a ride.